 This warning is off by default.
-It can be enabled using --diag_warning A1763.
+It can be enabled using --diag\warning A1763.

-A1764W <name> instructions are deprecated in architecture <arch> and above
+A1764W <name> instructions are deprecated in architecture <arch> and above parameter can be any power of 2 from 2 to 21

-A1765E Size of padding value on ALIGN must be 1, 2 or 4 bytes
+A1765E Size of padding value on ALIGN must be 1, 2 or 4 bytes as data

 This is caused when the optional padsize attribute is used with an ALIGN directive, but has an incorrect size.
 It does not refer to the parameter to align to.
-The parameter can be any power of 2 from 2\^0 to 2\^31
+The

-A1766W Size of padding value for code must be a minimum of <size> bytes; treating as data
+A1766W Size of padding value for code must be a minimum of <size> bytes; treating